 Italian food doesn’t really exist but rather regional cuisines define the map of Italian cuisine.
 There are undoubtedly Italian foods and they are usually born from one region and twisted/reproduced in others.
 An example being sheep’s milk cheese pecorino.
 Pecorino Toscano, Romano and Sardo are all from sheep’s milk but all with varying techniques and flavor profiles- not to mention variations within the region (i.e. Pecorino di Pienza).

 Especially today, not all Italian food is organic, seasonal and local.
 The claws of globalization and industrial/commercial food production are eroding this romantic notion.
-More often than not, bags of flours are a Russian roulette of non-Italian sourced & grown grain.
+More often than not, bags of flours are a mash-up of non-Italian sourced & grown grain.
 I see plenty of non-seasonal produce in the markets- even the special outdoor food markets.
 There have been several reports of foreign milk being mixed up with once prestigious mozzarella cheese.

 It is not always warm in Italy.
 This is not necessarily a food myth but it leads to one.
 Italy has 4 seasons- and it needs all of them for a robust, dynamic agriculture.
 Tomatoes aren’t deliciously available year round.
 You find them thanks to greenhouses, but never like their summer versions.
 The cold is good- where it can happen!
 Cold squashes the bugs which would otherwise cause damage to future yields.
 The cold also helps plants stay dormant and regenerate.